ory/docs/docs/ecosystem/software-architecture-philosophy.md

 The process formation is the array of processes that are used to do the app’s regular business (such as handling web requests) as it runs.
-Separately, developers will often wish to do one-off administrative or maintenance tasks for the app, such as running database migrations (e.g. `hydra migrate sql`).
+Separately, developers will often wish to do one-off administrative or maintenance tasks for the app, such as running database migrations (such as `hydra migrate sql`).

 One-off admin processes should be run in an identical environment as the regular long-running processes of the app.
 They run against a release, using the same